Your Guide to How NFC Access Control Works & Its Benefits

 1. Keypad

-If you’re interested in the keyless aspects of NFC for door access, keypads are a great alternative.
+If you’re interested in the keyless aspects of NFC for door access, keypad access control is a great alternative.

 The best keypads simplify access for tenants and staff while enhancing security.

 For example, the ButterflyMX keypad lets tenants use their smartphones to open doors.
 What’s more, it also empowers them to issue one-time PIN codes to delivery couriers for building entry.
-And staff can view an audit trail with all door releases using the powerful ButterflyMX OS dashboard.
+In addition, staff can view an audit trail with all door releases using the powerful ButterflyMX OS dashboard.

 2. Mobile-based intercom